 You'll see at the top of the picture horizontal lines whith slightly different exposure.
 This kind of noise is called banding as far as I know and is for me one of the most annoying one since it's really a sensor effect (wrong baseline correction).

-#6 Updated by Robert Richard almost 5 years ago ok, I started coding a bit on Matlab, I was able to subtract artificial baseline (black level).
+#6 Updated by Robert Richard about 6 years ago ok, I started coding a bit on Matlab, I was able to subtract artificial baseline (black level).
 I did a projection along one axis, and determined a correction when the difference in intensity between two points was higher than x % an applying a correction over a certain range of point.
 That worked but this is not a robust method.